PratikGangrade/SignLanguageRecognition/README.md

-install all the libraries from requirements.txt. run main.py or
+1. install all the libraries from requirements.txt.
+2. run main.py or final.ipynb file.